 \subsection{Lensing power spectrum and peak counts}

 In addition to CNNs, we evaluate two commonly used statistics, the power spectrum and the peak counts, on the convergence maps.
 We compare their ability to constrain the parameters to that of the CNNs, and also use them in conjunction with the CNNs.
 We calculate the power spectra from the Fourier transforms of the maps, taking the values in 18 equally spaced bins within the multipole range $100<\ell<12000$ on a logarithmic scale.
+The upper limit of $\ell=12,000$ corresponds to an angular scale of $\sim1\unit{arcmin}$, the scale on which we smooth the convergence maps.
 We take the logarithm of the power spectrum in each bin to be the observable for parameter inference.
 The peak counts of each map are defined as the number of peaks (i.e., pixels whose convergence $\kappa$ are higher than the convergence of their eight neighbours) per $\deg$ in each of 18 $\kappa$ bins, which are equally spaced within $-0.03<\kappa<0.15$.
 Since the mean and variance of the number of peaks in each bin vary by orders of magnitude, we take the logarithm of each peak count to be the observable.